DALL-Eval: Probing the Reasoning Skills and Social Biases of Text-to-Image Generation Models: Updates from Previous Versions

 \paragraph{Visual Reasoning Skill Evaluation.} We improve the 3D simulator, with better control of the backgrounds and rotation / positions / scales / poses of the objects and the replacement of some object classes (see \cref{sec:paintskill_detail}).
 We remove the color recognition skill.
 We add prompt variations (see \Cref{tab:paintskills_prompts}).
 We replace the object detector (DETR-R50) for evaluation with a stronger object detector (DETR-R101-DC5)~\cite{Carion2020}.

 \paragraph{Social Bias Evaluation.} We replace racial bias analysis with skin tone bias analysis using the Monk Skin Tone Scale~\cite{Monk_Skin_Tone_Scale}.
 Race is not a biological category and should be understood as a socially constructed and political concept~\cite{Crawford2021Atlas,Browne2015Dark}.
 Because racial identity is not naturally inherent, fixed, or mutually exclusive \cite{Browne2015Dark,ray2022critical}, inferring one's racial identity from appearance and assuming one's race falls into one racial category in a clear cut way has a high possibility of leading to inaccurate inference of one's racial identity.
-As a result, we use skin tone as our construct of measure in this study.

 \paragraph{Evaluated Models.} We add experiments with Stable Diffusion~\cite{Rombach_2022_CVPR}, a popular public diffusion model, in addition to existing multimodal transformer language models (see \cref{sec:model_details}).